useperform/perform/docs/tutorial/contact.rst

 Refresh the contact page and you'll see the new form field.
 All contact form submissions will now be an instance of ``AppBundle\Entity\ContactMessage``, saving the ``favouriteBike`` field as well.

-Extending the message admin
+Extending the message crud
 ---------------------------

 There is just one piece missing.
 We can save form submissions with the new field, but it doesn't appear in the admin yet.

-Create a new admin class:
+Create a new crud class:

 .. code-block:: bash

-   ./bin/console perform-dev:create:admin AppBundle:ContactMessage
+   ./bin/console perform-dev:create:crud AppBundle:ContactMessage

 and make some modifications.

-First, extend the existing admin from the contact bundle:
+First, extend the existing crud from the contact bundle:

 .. code-block:: diff

-    - use Perform\BaseBundle\Admin\AbstractAdmin;
+    - use Perform\BaseBundle\Crud\AbstractCrud;
-    + use Perform\ContactBundle\Admin\MessageAdmin;
+    + use Perform\ContactBundle\Crud\MessageCrud;
       use Perform\BaseBundle\Config\TypeConfig;
       use Perform\BaseBundle\Config\FilterConfig;
       use Perform\BaseBundle\Config\ActionConfig;

-    - class ContactMessageAdmin extends AbstractAdmin
+    - class ContactMessageCrud extends AbstractCrud
-    + class ContactMessageAdmin extends MessageAdmin
+    + class ContactMessageCrud extends MessageCrud

 Then add the new field to ``configureTypes``, making sure to also call the parent method: